Co-Constructing Alignment: A Participatory Approach to Situate AI Values: Results

 \textbf{Value tensions and trade-offs.} Although most groups reached shared understandings, one group explicitly identified value trade-offs: \textit{"It's about how do we make a good trade-off between different values, such as reliability and sustainability."
 (P12)}.
 This suggests that value alignment is not only about agreement, but also about navigating the tensions between the desirable qualities of AI-supported research practice.

-These findings suggest that value misalignment in situated use is not only about bias or harm in abstract ethical terms, but about protecting the epistemic qualities and moral commitments that matter within specific contexts of use.
+\begin{framed} These findings suggest that situated misalignments are not only about bias or harm in abstract ethical terms, but about protecting the epistemic qualities and moral commitments that matter within specific contexts of use. \end{framed}